dariosidhu/dariosidhu.github.io/index.md

 ## Selected other writing

-1. [It's giving season - how do you ensure your charitable donations will be used effectively?](https://www.thestar.com/opinion/contributors/it-s-giving-season-how-do-you-ensure-your-charitable-donations-will-be-used-effectively/article_be8b5675-214a-51ff-acb0-a6111196c9b5.html) Toronto Star. (with Ryan Briggs)
+1. [It's giving season - how do you ensure your charitable donations will be used effectively?](https://www.thestar.com/opinion/contributors/it-s-giving-season-how-do-you-ensure-your-charitable-donations-will-be-used-effectively/article_be8b5675-214a-51ff-acb0-a6111196c9b5.html) 2021. *Toronto Star*. (with Ryan Briggs).